nicolamelluso/science-novelty/README.md

 This repository is dedicated to the assessement of novelty and its impact of scientific publications, employing Python scripts and Jupyter notebooks.
 It is designed with a dual purpose:

+- **Reproduce Results**:
-- **Reproduce Results**: Replicate the findings of the original paper, which analyzes data from the Microsoft Academic Graph (MAG), now OpenAlex, encompassing a comprehensive collection of papers from 1800 to 2020.
+ - Replicate the findings of the original paper, which analyzes data from the Microsoft Academic Graph (MAG), now OpenAlex, encompassing a comprehensive collection of papers from 1800 to 2020.
 The data can be accessed here: https://zenodo.org/record/8283353.
+- **Custom Analysis**
-- **Custom Analysis**: Enable users to apply the analysis, including preprocessing and metrics calculation, to a tailored set of papers for individual research needs.
+ - Enable users to apply the analysis, including preprocessing and metrics calculation, to a tailored set of papers for individual research needs.

 ![Science Novelty Schema](https://github.com/nicolamelluso/science-novelty/blob/main/data/ScienceNovelty-schema.png)